 Consequently, all packets coming from Virtual Machines located on a same compute will be received only in one DPDK RX ring of the vif0/0 interface (vrouter interface connected to the underlay network).

 So, incoming MPLS GRE overlay packets are not well balanced onto the different polling and processing threads (lcores) the vrouter is fitted with.
-Therefore when MPLS GRE overlay is used; it has been chosen to perform the packet processing (packet transformation and delivery in a vif TX ring) onto a different lcore than those used for the packet polling (retrieve a packet from a vif0/0 RX ring).
+Therefore when MPLS GRE overlay is used, it has been chosen to perform the packet processing (packet transformation and delivery in a vif TX ring) onto a different lcore than those used for the packet polling (retrieve a packet from a vif0/0 RX ring).

 A DPDK pipeline model is then used.
 A first lcore is only performing packet polling, a second one is performing the packet processing.
 Some internal queues are setup in order to store packets that have been polled by the polling lcore thread and that are waiting to be processed by the processing lcore thread.